ratschlab/RiboDiff/README.md

-RiboDiff is a statistical tool to detect the protein translation efficiency change from ribosome footprint profiling data and RNA-Seq data under two different experiment conditions.
+RiboDiff is a statistical tool to detect the protein translation efficiency change from ribosome footprint profiling data and RNA-Seq data under two different experimental conditions.

 ###URL